aaron-wheeler/SFIArtificialStockMarket.jl/src/ABM/README.md

 - `init_agents!`:

   This function defines the creation of agents at step 0.
-At this stage of the simulations, each agent holds (default = `1`) share and devotes the same level of confidence to each predictor.
+At this stage of the simulation, a key assumption is that each agent holds `1.0` share and devotes the same level of confidence to each predictor.

   Agents create and instantiate all agent variables used in the step function.